 What is Vhd?

-Vhd ransomware was discovered by Jirehlov Solace.
-Typically, software of this type is designed to encrypt victims files, rename them and create and/or display some ransom note or multiple notes.
+Discovered by Jirehlov Solace, Vhd is ransomware.
+Typically, software of this type is designed to encrypt victims files, rename them and create or display ransom messages.
 This ransomware renames encrypted files by appending the ".vhd" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: